-Meinklang Foam Red and Hit Reset
+Meinklang Foam Red and The Julie Ruin's Hit Reset

 This is not a great time - in fact it’s the worst time - to fuck with women.
 Most are saying that Time’s Up altogether.
 It’s hard to do anything but condemn and rebel against a deranged tyrant leading the country and seemingly daily reports of male sexual abuse surfacing - especially by those in a position of power or celebrity.
 So how does a girl cope in this current hellscape of garbage people while also just tryna have a good time and party?
 Dance around while listening to The Julie Ruin and drinking a delicious, natural sparkling red wine.
 That’s how.